scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 + Initiation of the Astropy project in 2011, which unified what had previously been several independent effort to develop python software for astronomy.
-In addition to developing the core Astropy package, the Astropy organization gives affiliate status to packages that request it meet its documentation, testing and coding standards [#]_
+In addition to developing the core Astropy package, the Astropy organization gives affiliate status to packages that request it and meet its documentation, testing and coding standards [#]_
 + Addition of widgets to IPython notebooks in IPython, version 2.
 From the developer perspective, widgets are helpful because the Python API for widgets